suinleelab/contrastiveVI/README.md

 ### Set up the environment
 1. Git clone this repository.
-2. Activate your virtual environment (e.g. conda).
-Make sure that it has a working version of `pip`.
-3. `cd contrastive-vi`
+2. `cd contrastive-vi`.
+3. Create and activate the specified conda environment by running
+    ```
+    conda env create -f environment.yml
+    conda activate contrastive-vi-env
+    ```
-4. Install the `constrative-vi` package and necessary dependencies for development by running `pip install -e ".[dev]"`.
+4. Install the `constrative_vi` package and necessary dependencies for development by running `pip install -e ".[dev]"`.
 5. Git pre-commit hooks (https://pre-commit.com/) are used to automatically check and fix formatting errors before a Git commit happens.
 Run